Entanglement distribution over metropolitan fiber using an on-chip broadband polarization entangled photon source: Experimental Setup

 \section{Experimental Setup}

 As shown in Fig.~\ref{Fig1}(a), the quantum network consists of two nodes, Alice and Bob, located in the city of Nanjing at the Gulou and Xianlin campuses of Nanjing University, and connected by a 30 km single-mode fiber for entanglement distribution.
 Fig.~\ref{Fig1}(b) illustrates the generation of polarization-entangled photon pairs on a silicon-on-insulator (SOI) platform, with projective measurements performed on the idler photons.
 The continuous-wave (CW) pump laser operates at the wavelength of 1549.32 nm, corresponding to channel 35 (CH35) of the International Telecommunication Union’s (ITU) 200 GHz wavelength-division multiplexing (WDM) grid.
-The pump laser, filtered by WDM at channel 35 (CH35 WDM), is coupled into the SOI chip.
+The pump laser, filtered by WDM at channel 35 (CH35 WDM), is coupled into the SOI chip, which was manufactured at the Advanced Micro Foundry (AMF) with 500 nm×220 nm fully-etched silicon nanowire.

 Inside the silicon waveguide, the pump propagates in two fundamental modes: the quasi-transverse electric mode (TE0) and the quasi-transverse magnetic mode (TM0).
 An on-chip polarization beam rotator splitter (PBRS) \cite{sacher2014polarization,chen2016design} separates the TM0 and TE0 modes and converts the TM0 mode into TE0.
 The TE0-mode pump laser is subsequently divided into two beams by a multimode interferometer (MMI), which then pump entanglement sources based on two spiral nanowires, S0 and S1.
 The sources S0 and S1 generate path-encoded photon pairs $|00\rangle$ and $|11\rangle$ through SFWM, where energy conservation ensures that the photon frequencies are symmetrically distributed around the pump photons frequency.
 A polarization beam rotator combiner (PBRC), operating in reverse orientation compared to the PBRS, converts the TE0-mode photons from the S1 nanowire into TM0 mode, and combines them with the TE0-mode photons from the S0 nanowire.
-This integration transforms the quantum state from path entanglement to polarization entanglement entirely on a single-chip, indicating the functionality and versatility of integrated quantum photonics.
+This process generates polarization-entangled states entirely on a single chip, indicating the functionality and versatility of integrated quantum photonics.
 The schematics and layout are respectively shown in Fig.~\ref{Fig1}(b) and \ref{Fig1}(c).
 The two-photon polarization entangled state output from the chip is:

 $|H\rangle$ and $|V\rangle$ represent the TE0 and TM0 modes, respectively. $\theta$ represents the relative phase. $|\omega\rangle_{s(i),m}$ represents the quantum state of the signal (idler) photon in frequency channel pair indexed by m (m = 1, 2, \ldots, M).